Early Years (Nursery and Reception) Starters

 We will be updating this page periodically but, for now, here are some Frequently Asked Questions that may help:

 Q: Can I come and visit the school?
-You may arrange a visit by contacting the school office by email on firstname.lastname@example.org or by phone on 01923 256210.
+We hold several tours of Early Years in the second half of the autumn term.
+The dates of the tours are published on our website on the Events page under ‘News and Dates’.
+You may arrange to join one of these tours by contacting the school office by email on email@example.com or by phone on 01923 256210.

 Q. What class will my child be in?
 Our two Reception classes are called Oak and Ash, so each child will be registered in one of these.
 We try our best to allocate the children so that there is an even mix of boys and girls/ Summer and Autumn born children in each class.
 There is just one class in Nursery – Acorns.
 The Early Years provision works as one area so children mix between the classes most of the time.
 Nursery also join them during morning Child Initiated Learning.
 The children soon become familiar with all three classrooms, the shared outside area and all of the Early Years Staff Team.